pycom/pycom-micropython-sigfox/docs/library/pyb.DAC.rst

 .. method:: DAC.triangle(freq)

    Generate a triangle wave.
-The value on the DAC output changes at the given frequency, and the frequency of the repeating triangle wave itself is 2048 times smaller.
+The value on the DAC output changes at the given frequency and ramps through the full 12-bit range (up and down).
+Therefore the frequency of the repeating triangle wave itself is 8192 times smaller.

 .. method:: DAC.write(value)